salesforce/design-system-react/README.md

 Note: design-system-react is currently optimized for React 0.14.x.

-To use it in your code base, follow these steps:
+To use it in your code base, follow these steps.

+First, install the npm module:

 ```
 npm install --save design-system-react
 ```

-In your React code, refer to each Lightning Design System component using the "SLDS" prefix, e.g. SLDSIcons or SLDSButtons.
+Then, in your React code, refer to each Lightning Design System component using the "SLDS" prefix, e.g. SLDSIcons or SLDSButtons.

 For example to import the Icons component: